Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: Deployment on Exascale machines

 \subsection{Scaling}

-Finally, to ensure that the Jacobian optimizations do not negatively impact the scalability of the solver, strong scaling of the analytic Jacobian evaluation was performed.
-Figure~\ref{fig:strong_scaling} shows the results of the strong scaling study from 4--128 nodes (32--1024 GPUs) on the Frontier exascale-ready cluster (owing to its larger size than Crusher), for one of the 24 QSS-mechanisms variations investigated.
+Finally, to ensure that the Jacobian optimizations do not negatively impact the scalability of the solver, strong scaling of the analytic Jacobian evaluation was performed for \revone{8 random mechanisms out of the 24 mechanisms described in Sec.~\ref{sec:perf}.
+None of the mechanisms show significant deviation from the ideal scaling (not shown here) which can be expected because the modifications in the Jacobian formulation are local to each computing unit.
+The scaling results are shown for two QSS mechanisms: one with all memory optimization turned on, resulting in 1691 precomputed terms; and one with all the memory optimization turned off, resulting in 14884 precomputed terms.
+Note that the latter number of precomputed terms departs from the original value of 16487: in all the 24 mechanisms tested, precomputed expressions that did not include any operation were replaced.}.
+Figure~\ref{fig:strong_scaling} shows the results of the strong scaling study from 4--128 nodes (32--1024 GPUs) on the Frontier exascale-ready cluster (owing to its larger size than Crusher).
 The scaling was conducted by simulating Case 3 for 10 timesteps, starting at $t=2$ms. The results show that despite the differences in the formulation of the Jacobian, no adverse scaling issue was introduced.
 The consequence of the above results is that the analytic Jacobian can be written in a variety of ways that each preserve the computational runtime and scalability of the solver while still providing memory optimizations.